ProvTools/prov-cpl/README.md

 sudo make -C CPLDirect install make -C CPL maven-install
 ```
-The Maven group ID is edu.harvard.pass, and the artifact ID is cpl.
+The Maven group ID is `edu.harvard.pass`, and the artifact ID is `cpl`.
 You can
-find the most recent version of the project by examining CPL/Makefile.
+find the most recent version of the project by examining `CPL/Makefile`.

 To use the bindings by manually including the .jar or to use with Ant:
 ```